A Requiem: Tribute to the Spiritual Space at Auschwitz

 Many thanks to the Griffin's Executive Director Paula Tognarelli (l), Associate Director Frances Jakubek (2nd from rt), and master installer Frank Tadley. photo © Frank Tadley.

-This one person exhibition of photographs by SUSAN MAY TELL first shown at the Museum of Art / Fort Lauderdale in 2005.
+The inaugural, solo exhibition of SUSAN MAY TELL's Requiem was at the Museum of Art / Fort Lauderdale in 2005.
+Additional information about the exhibition at the museum is below.

 Contains up to 17 prints, of which one is printed twice, the second as a reverse.
 The photographs are printed 6 x 4 feet on gelatin silver paper, full frame, with the sprocket marks visible.
 They are mounted on 1/8" black sintra and attached to wood strainers, with adjustable length cable on top to adjust to the ceiling height of a venue.
 They can be hung on the wall, suspended singly from the ceiling, or doubly when attached back-to-back with velcro on the strainers.
 Each photograph (mounted, strainer, cable) weighs about 15 lbs.